wardz/FocusFrame/README.md

 - **There's no way to distinguish between NPCs with the exact same name.
 So most of this addon's functionality won't work properly on mobs.**
 - Power for a non-party member focus is updated when you or your party members targets the focus target.
 (Also every time you use /fcast)
-- Health is updated same way as mana, but will also update when the focus target's nameplate is in range.
+- Health is updated same way as power, but will also update when the focus target's nameplate is in range.
 - Casts & buffs for focus are only tracked if the focus is within 40 yards range of your character.

 ## Installation